 Carousels are hugely popular on e-commerce sites.
 Especially on the homepage.
-In fact, 52% of the top US e-commerce sites have a carousel on the homepage (of their “desktop” site).
-While we have yet to finish our benchmark of mobile e-commerce sites, initial benchmarking shows that carousels are popular on mobile sites too.
+In fact, 52% of the top US e-commerce sites have a carousel on the homepage of their desktop site.
+And they are as popular on mobile sites; our mobile usability benchmark reveal that it’s 56% of mobile e-commerce sites that have a homepage carousel.

 It should be stressed that the focus of this article is on the design and interactive features of homepage carousels and not their content.
 In other words, for the purposes of this text we will assume the content is good and instead investigate how to make the carousel features user-friendly.
 If the content of a carousel isn’t relevant, well-curated and of high quality the user experience will be bad, regardless of how easy it is for the user to interact with.
 And if the content is ad-looking, most users will simply ignore it due to banner blindness, regardless of how relevant it might be to them.
 Inferior and misleading content is always a bad idea regardless of how it is presented.

 During our usability tests we frequently observe the test subjects being enticed by the type of large and bespoke imagery often found in homepage carousels.
 Yet we also observe how seemingly minor implementation details can transform this piqued interest into a frustrating and potentially harmful user experience that irritates and misleads users.
 The three key elements to consider are the slide sequence, auto-rotation and device context (i.e. mobile vs tablet vs desktop).

 Most users won’t see all the slides in a homepage carousel, even if it auto-rotates.
 They simply don’t stick around the homepage for that long, and certainly not at the top of the page.